rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

   [![nannou demo](nannou.gif)][nannou-simple-draw]

-- [An extermly helpful `vertex_attr_array` macro was added to wgpu][wgpu-macro].
+- [An extremely helpful `vertex_attr_array` macro was added to wgpu][wgpu-macro].

-- After [the support for unstable WebIDL was added to wasm-bindgen][wasm-bindgen-pr] the woek on integrating web-sys into wgpu-rs has begun.
+- After [the support for unstable WebIDL was added to wasm-bindgen][wasm-bindgen-pr] the work on integrating web-sys into wgpu-rs has begun.

 [gfx]: https://github.com/gfx-rs/gfx
 [wgpu]: https://github.com/gfx-rs/wgpu-rs